ODA Spending

 What is the current government's outlook on global health ODA?

-The strategy also outlines the government’s increased financial commitments, steadily increasing from an additional EUR106 million ( US$112 million) allocated for 2023 to EUR125 million ( US$132 million) for 2026.
+The strategy also outlined the government’s increased financial commitments, steadily increasing from an additional EUR106 million ( US$112 million) allocated for 2023 to EUR125 million ( US$132 million) for 2026.
+However, during a debate about the strategy on April 4, 2024, CSOs and members of parliament expressed concerns over the announced development budget cuts of US$3.8 billion over 2023-2026, as this could hinder the effective implementation of the strategy.

 Former Minister for Foreign Trade and Development Cooperation Tom de Bruijn submitted a letter to parliament on December 6, 2021, describing the Dutch government’s approach to the global COVID-19 response.
 The approach has included making pledges to organizations within the ACT-A, including CEPI, COVAX, GFF, the Global Fund, WHO, and FIND.